 A director’s fee is paid to the Chairman and members of the Board as decided by the Annual General Meeting.
 No director’s fee is paid to employees of the Group or to employee representatives.
 Remuneration for the President and CEO and other senior executives is made up of a base salary, variable remuneration, other benefits and a pension.
 Other senior executives are individuals who, together with the President and CEO, constitute Group management.

-In 2016, Group management comprised four individuals, in addition to the President and CEO.
-They were Executive Vice President and CFO Per-Ola Holmström, President of Nolato Medical Johan Iveberg (as of 19/05/2016), President of Nolato Telecom Jörgen Karlsson and President of Nolato Industrial Johan Arvidsson.
+In 2018, Group management comprised four individuals, in addition to the President and CEO.
+They are Executive Vice President and CFO Per-Ola Holmström, President of Medical Solutions Johan Iveberg, President of Integrated Solutions Jörgen Karlsson and President of Industrial Solutions Johan Arvidsson.

 Preparatory and decision-making procedure

 The Board of Directors has appointed a Remuneration Committee, consisting of the Chairman of the Board and one other Board member.
 The committee has proposed, and the Board of Directors has approved, the current principles for variable remuneration.
 The committee has made decisions on all remuneration and benefits for the President and CEO, which have been presented to and approved by the Board.
 The committee has approved the remuneration of Group management.

 Bonuses paid to the President and CEO and other senior executives are based on the outcome of profit and return on capital employed.
 The maximum outcome is 50% of base salary for the CEO and 40% for other senior executives.
 At the same time, the relevant profit centre must report positive.
 In 2018, the outcome for the President and CEO was 50% of base salary (50) and for senior executives it was 20–40% of base salary (24–40).